Green Light (Lorde song): Commercial performance

 Commercially, "Green Light" achieved success following its release.
 In the United Kingdom, the song debuted at number 28 on the UK Singles Chart, in the issue dated 16 March 2017.
 On the week of 20 April, it reached the 20th position after leaping seven spots, becoming her second top 20 entry on the chart, after "Royals".
 "Green Light" received a Platinum certification by the British Phonographic Industry (BPI) on 18 August 2017 for 600,000 sales.
 In Spain, the song debuted at number 13, becoming Lorde's second top twenty entry in the chart.
 "Green Light" peaked within the top ten in Canada, Iceland, and Israel.

 In the United States, "Green Light" debuted at number 100 on Billboard Hot 100 based on the song's first roughly half-day streaming and sales, as well as its first three-and-a-half days of airplay.
 The following week, the song leaped from 100 to number 19, and debuted at number six (52,000 downloads sold) on Digital Songs Sales, and at number 20 (13.6 million U.S. streams) on Streaming Songs, while drawing 20 million in radio airplay audience.
 It marked Lorde's third top 20 hit, preceded by "Royals" and "Team" (2013).
 With a leap of 81 spots, "Green Light" became one of several songs to have the biggest single-week upward movements since Jeannie C. Riley's "Harper Valley PTA" first accomplished this in 1968.
 The song performed modestly in other Billboard markets, landing within the top 20 on the Mainstream Top 40, and the top ten on the country's Alternative Songs and Rock Airplay charts.
 It received a double Platinum certification from the Recording Industry Association of America (RIAA) for over two million shipments.

 "Green Light" was successful in Oceania.
 On the report dated 19 March 2017, the song debuted at number four on the Australian ARIA Singles Chart.
-In Australia, it received a quadruple Platinum certification for sales of 280,000.
-The track debuted and peaked at number one on the New Zealand Top 40 Singles chart on the report dated 13 March 2017, receiving a double Platinum certification by the Recorded Music NZ (RMNZ) for sales of 60,000.
+In Australia, it received an eight-times Platinum certification for sales of 560,000 equivalent units.
+The track debuted and peaked at number one on the New Zealand Top 40 Singles chart on the report dated 13 March 2017, receiving a quintuple Platinum certification by the Recorded Music NZ (RMNZ) for sales of 150,000 equivalent units.